-There are plenty of classy or quaint places to stay in Bayfield, from cottages and motels to the ritzy Old Rittenhouse Inn (301 Rittenhouse Ave., 715/779-5111, $140-335), famed for its comfy rooms and multicourse gastronomic feasts.
-Hearty meals for the common man and woman have been served up since the Civil War at Greunke’s Restaurant & First Street Inn (17 Rittenhouse Ave., 715/779-5480), across from the marina, which is famous throughout the state for its whitefish livers, weekend fish boils, and generally funky feel.
+There are plenty of classy or quaint places to stay in Bayfield, from cottages and motels to the ritzy Old Rittenhouse Inn (301 Rittenhouse Ave., 715/779-5111, $140-and up), famed for its comfy rooms and multicourse gastronomic feasts.
+Hearty meals for the common man and woman have been served up since the Civil War at Greunke’s First Street Inn & Dining (17 Rittenhouse Ave., 715/779-5480), across from the marina, which is famous throughout the state for its whitefish livers, weekend fish boils, and generally funky feel.
 From the marina, there are plenty of ferries (wind sleds over the ice in winter!) to Madeline Island or some of the Apostle Islands, which are sprinkled out to the north across the chilly waters of Lake Superior.
 The headquarters of the Apostle Islands National Lakeshore (715/779-3397, daily June-Sept.), located in the old Bayfield County Courthouse, offers the best introduction to these undeveloped islands, which are served by the Apostle Island Cruises (715/779-3925).
 The islands offer hiking trails, photogenic lighthouses, and wilderness camping.
-If you don’t have time for an extended visit, you can hike along the Lakeshore Trail, which starts from Meyers Beach, 4 miles east of Cornucopia off Hwy-13.
+If you don’t have time for an extended visit, you can hike along the Lakeshore Trail, which starts from Meyers Beach, 4.5 mi (7 km) east of Cornucopia off Hwy-13.